-YOUR GUIDE TO SOLAR PANEL INSTALLATION
+YOUR GUIDE TO COMPLIANT INSTALLATION OF SOLAR PANELS

 In addition to this, all conductors and other components have to be properly sized.
 Using any product outside of its rating is a violation of NEC® Article 210.3, and could potentially open the installer to liability for misapplication of the product.